MrKou47/code-share/README.md

 ### Generate link with line number

 1. Select code in your editor.
+You can select single line code or a range of code
 2. `cmd+shift+p`, enter `CodeShare: Generate link`.
 And then the link will be copied.
 3. Open your brower, paste on the address bar.